 - Built-in quiz elements and an elaborate scoring mechanism, allowing to weigh choices and answers given by a user, thus allowing for the potential to adapt application content to user choices.

 Application content is specified via XML-based playlists, for which extensive documentation is available.
 The playlist, in conjunction with the media included in the application, is all you need to create your first XIMPEL application.

-XIMPEL has been used as a tool for multimedia authoring in the Project Interactive Media course at the VU University, Amsterdam and in the Creative Technology curriculum at Twente University.
-It is currently used by the University of Oslo Library for touch table applications, and has previously been used in and for various institutions, including Instituut voor Beeld en Geluid, Hogeschool INHOLLAND, and the Climate Center Amsterdam.
+For 10 years, XIMPEL has been used as a tool for multimedia authoring in the Project Interactive Media course at the VU University Amsterdam and in the Creative Technology curriculum at Twente University.
+It is utilized by the University of Oslo Library for touch table applications, and has previously been used in and for various institutions, including Instituut voor Beeld en Geluid, Hogeschool INHOLLAND, and the Climate Center Amsterdam.
 Various workshops have also been given for audiences ranging from high school students to academics at ACE 2013.